Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 Virtual Threads

-Virtual threads solve this by decoupling the Java thread from the OS thread.
+The way virtual threads work is by decoupling the Java thread from the OS thread.
 The JVM maintains a small pool of platform threads called carrier threads and schedules virtual threads onto them.
-This is an M:N scheduling model: M virtual threads are multiplexed onto N carrier threads.
+The JEP calls this M:N scheduling: M virtual threads multiplexed onto N carrier threads, the same idea as goroutines in Go or processes in Erlang.

 Virtual Threads (millions) Carrier Threads (few, ~CPU cores) OS Threads